 Facial cleansing has a reputation for being the simplest, most basic building block of any skin care routine.
-It’s the essential first step before applying ANY of your other products, and we all should be doing it every AM and PM.
+It’s the essential first step before applying any of your other products, and we all should be doing it every morning and once at night.
 But the truth is, many of us are cutting corners when it comes to cleansing — meaning improper removal of the day’s buildup of toxins and makeup.
 Improper cleansing techniques can set your dermis up for blemishes, flaking, oil overproduction, dullness, and a long list of other skin care woes.

-First thing to get straight: what cleansing ingredients should you be AVOIDING?
-Two major redflags are surfactants and synthetic fragrances.
+First thing to get straight: what cleansing ingredients should you be avoiding?
+Two major redflags are harsh surfactants and synthetic fragrances.

-Regardless of your skin type, you should know to steer clear of surfactants: a category of chemical used to make oil and H2O play nicely together, and responsible for the foaming lather in most over the counter formulas.
-While surfactants can certainly cut through oil, they also effectively over-deplete your skin’s natural lipid barrier, leaving you with tightness and clinical dryness (not to mention enhanced absorption of other chemicals lurking in surfactant-based formulas).
+Regardless of your skin type, you should know to steer clear of harsh chemical surfactants: a category of chemical used to make oil and water play nicely together, and responsible for the foaming lather in most over the counter formulas.
+While surfactants can certainly cut through oil, they also effectively over-deplete your skin’s natural oils, leaving you with tightness and clinical dryness.

 One common mistake that amounts to a superficial cleanse (and breakouts to prove it) is using cleansing wipes or makeup remover pads — instead of slowing down, hitting the sink, and actually washing your face.
-Many wipes are soaked in chemical cleansing agents and preservatives that give them a longer shelf life, so if you’re using makeup removing pads, it’s best to follow up with a natural cleanser (plus water) to remove any of the lingering chemicals.
+Many wipes are soaked in chemical cleansing agents and preservatives that give them a longer shelf life.
+So if you’re using makeup removing pads, it’s best to follow up with a natural facial cleanser to remove any of the lingering chemicals.
 The residue left on your skin after using a cleansing wipe can also cause dryness and irritation, compounded by the fact that disposable wipes won’t properly remove all of your makeup.

 Generally, in order to properly dissolve eye makeup and any lipid-based foundation, you need to use an oil-based cleansing agent.
 Even if you’re not doing a full face oil cleanse, you should be using natural plant oils to remove makeup.
 Pure organic coconut oil will leave you bare-faced, while delivering a dose of essential fatty acids to your gentle eye area.

 Avoid using harsh scrubbing motions, and remember that poking and squeezing at pores will leave you with inflammation and entrenched pore blockages.
 No matter how tempting it is, don’t squeeze your pores.
 Leave this to your facialist, or better yet, leave things be.
-Some of us have naturally larger pores, and this can be dealt with through a combination of plant-based toning ingredients, and antibacterial oils (like lemon, orange, or thyme oil).
+Some of us have naturally larger pores, and this can be dealt with through a combination of plant-based toning ingredients like salicylic acid and antibacterial oils ( like citrus oils).

-That said, while poking and prodding will leave you with blemishes and scarring, exfoliating can be keyto your nightly cleansing routine, depending on your skin texture.
-For those of us with slightly thicker skin — rough, uneven, or frequently flaking — a gentle nightly exfoliation can be extremely beneficial.
+That said, while poking and prodding will leave you with blemishes and scarring, exfoliating can be key to your nightly cleansing routine, depending on your skin texture.
+For those of us with slightly thicker skin — rough, uneven, or frequently flaking — a gentle regular exfoliation can be extremely beneficial.
 Just make sure to choose the right tools.
-A soft facial brush or a gentle konjac sponge are best for nightly sloughing, intermittently mixed up with a slightly more intense scrub (try using salt, sugar, or oatmeal for a DIY manual exfoliant).
+A soft facial brush or a gentle konjac sponge are best for nightly sloughing.
 And for those of us with sensitive skin that’s slightly thinner or more prone to irritation and breakage: stick with clean fingertips, and once a week exfoliation to keep pores clean.